singularityware/singularityware.github.io/pages/docs/contributing/contributing-code.md

 - Have a GitHub account (this just makes it easier on me)

 We use the traditional <a href="https://guides.github.com/introduction/flow/" target="_blank">Github Flow</a> to develop.
 This means that you fork the repo and checkout a branch to make changes, you submit a pull request (PR) to the development branch with your changes, and the development branch gets merged with master for official releases.
+We also have an official <a href="https://github.com/singularityware/singularity/blob/master/CONTRIBUTING.md" target="_blank">CONTRIBUTING</a> document, which also includes a <a href="https://github.com/singularityware/singularity/blob/development/CONTRIBUTING.md#code-of-conduct" target="_blank">code of conduct</a>.

 ### Step 1.
 Fork the repo